xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 ```
 	ssh-copy-id cloud-user@192.168.107.166
 ```
+	1. Make sure you can login to cnBNG CP VM from Inception VM without password.

+```
+	ssh cloud-user@192.168.107.166
+```

 **Note**: "ssh-copy-id" may not work in latest SMI ISO images.
 If ssh-copy-id doesnot work then manually copy public key from file /home/cloud-user/.ssh/id_rsa.pub to cnBNG CP VM file /home/cloud-user/.ssh/authorized_keys.
 Make sure you remove any line breaks from the key.
 {: .notice--info}

-	1. Make sure you can login to cnBNG CP VM from Inception VM without password.

-```
-	ssh cloud-user@192.168.107.166
-```

 **Warning**: Proceed to next step only if passwordless access to cnBNG CP VM is working from Inception VM.
+{: .warning--info}

 ## Step 3: cnBNG CP deployment using SMI Deployer